-Our proposals
+Our actions

-We have considered risk, demand and vulnerability and there are a number of actions we would like to take between 2024 and 2027 that we believe will continue to build on the successes of our previous plan and help us continue to increase our resources so we can respond even more effectively to incidents, protect the public and visitors to Merseyside (and our firefighters) and reduce fires and other incidents.
+We have considered risk, demand and vulnerability and there are a number of actions we plan to take between 2024 and 2027 that we believe will continue to build on the successes of our previous plan and help us continue to increase our resources.
+This will mean we can respond even more effectively to incidents, protect the public and visitors to Merseyside (and our firefighters) and reduce fires and other incidents.